Anderson-Lab/anderson-lab.github.io/csc_466_2020_winter/schedule.md

 Lab 3 - Decision Tree and Report

 ## Week 5 (2/4 and 2/6)
-Chapter 3 - Neurons, Neural Networks, and Linear Discriminants
+Chapter 13 - Decision by Committee

 Lab 4 - Decision by Committee and Report